-3.5 JAW AVAILABILITY & INSTALLATION
+3.4 TONG JAW AVAILABILITY AND INSTALLATION

-3.5.1 Jaw Availability
+3.4.1 Jaw Availability

-McCoy Global can custom-engineer and manufacture any size of jaw within the range of the tong.
+The following table lists all jaw die kits that are available as standard stocked sizes for this model of tong.
+McCoy Global offers a good selection of standard jaw sizes.
+However, please note that we can custom-engineer and manufacture any size of jaw within the range of the tong.
 Jaw systems are available to allow use of die inserts intended for specialized applications.
-Contact McCoy Global for information on standard and/or custom sized jaw and die systems.
+Call our sales office for information on jaw and die systems designed for higher or lower grip, or non-marking applications.